Murder of Jennifer Daugherty: Sentencing

-Masters

-Robert Loren Masters Jr. (born December 22, 1973) pleaded guilty to third-degree murder, conspiracy to commit murder, and conspiracy to commit kidnapping on December 19, 2013.
+Peggy Darlene Miller was sentenced to 35 to 74 years.
+On February 28, 2013, Smyrnes was sentenced to death.
+Smyrnes appealed his sentence.
+In February 2017, a judge upheld his death sentence.
+His execution was delayed in July 2017.
+Robert Loren Masters Jr. pleaded guilty to third-degree murder, conspiracy to commit murder, and conspiracy to commit kidnapping on December 19, 2013.
 Masters was sentenced to 30 to 70 years.
 Masters' attorney, William Gallishen, helped Masters reach a plea bargain against the other five.
 After he agreed, he was moved to another jail for protection because other suspects were being held there.
 He did not publicly share any information related to the plea bargain.

 Incarceration

-Robert Loren Masters is currently imprisoned in the State Correctional Institution – Greene, Ricky Ven Smyrnes and Melvin Knight are in the State Correctional Institution - Phoenix, Peggy Darlene Miller and Amber Meidinger are in the State Correctional Institution - Muncy, and Angela Marinucci is imprisoned in the State Correctional Institution - Cambridge Springs.
+Robert Loren Masters is currently imprisoned in the State Correctional Institution – Greene, Ricky Ven Smyrnes and Melvin Knight are in the State Correctional Institution – Phoenix, Peggy Darlene Miller and Amber Meidinger are in the State Correctional Institution – Muncy, and Angela Marinucci is imprisoned in the State Correctional Institution – Cambridge Springs.

 Legacy

 Forensic pathologist and former Allegheny County Coroner Cyril H. Wecht, who had conducted and reviewed thousands of autopsies of homicide victims, stated, "...
 This is one of the most horrific cases I have seen...
 You have one young, defenseless woman, six people who are keeping her captive and doing all of these things, knowing she is [mentally challenged].
 Put it all together, it is bizarre, it is extreme barbarism."

 On April 23, 2012, at a conference, Pennsylvania State Senator Kim Ward proposed a legislation law named "Jennifer's Law."
 The proposal would make it illegal for someone to witness a violent crime and fail to report it to the police.
 Failure to report the crime would be a misdemeanor of the third degree.

 "Cruel Intentions", an episode of Frenemies: Loyalty Turned Lethal, is a biopic based on the events.